LGBTQ rights in Georgia (country): LGBT freedom of expression

 The 2013 observance of International Day against Homophobia was also met with aggression.
-LGBT activists scheduled a rally to mark the occasion; however, it never took place.
-Thousands of anti-LGBT protestors, led by Georgian Orthodox priests, held a counter-demonstration.
+LGBTQ activists scheduled a rally to mark the occasion; however, it never took place.
+Thousands of anti-LGBTQ protestors, led by Georgian Orthodox priests, held a counter-demonstration.
 Protestors carried images of Jesus and signs reading "Stop promoting homosexual propaganda in Georgia" and "We don't need Sodom and Gomorrah."
 Some women waved so called symbolic bundles of nettle to "beat the gay people", including one woman who labeled the rally a "gay parade" held by "sick people ... against our traditions and ... morals" and proclaiming her readiness to fight.
-Despite a heavy police presence, the protestors stormed the barricades protecting the pro-LGBT rally.
+Despite a heavy police presence, the protestors stormed the barricades protecting the pro-LGBTQ rally.
 At least 28 people were slightly injured, with many trapped in buses and nearby shops and homes that were attacked by the protestors.
 According to a video from the scene, the police saved one young man from an apparent lynching by several dozen people.
 According to Georgian Young Lawyers' Association, however, the state "failed to ensure conduct of the scheduled event ... and thus [the] rights of rally participants to assembly and manifestation were grossly violated."
 Observers indicated that the police allowed Orthodox clergymen and other demonstrators to enter the barricaded area and were, in private communications, cynical and humiliating to the rally participants.
 Prime Minister Bidzina Ivanishvili, along with other leading officials, condemned the violence.
 He said, "The right to gather peacefully and to freely express one's opinion is fundamental to our democracy.
 Every Georgian citizen benefits fully and equally from this right.
 Acts of violence, discrimination and restriction of the rights of others will not be tolerated, and any perpetrators of such acts will be dealt with according to the law."

 Georgian Prime Minister Bidzina Ivanishvili stated that "sexual minorities are the same citizens as we are... [and that] the society will gradually get used to it."

 In 2014, the Georgian Orthodox Church declared May 17 "a day of family sanctity" and promised to protect family values.
 Since then, the Day of the Holiness of the Family is celebrated every year with rallies in Tbilisi and other cities.

-Besides Identoba, Equality Movement (თანასწორობის მოძრაობა) is another Georgian LGBT advocacy group striving for equal human rights for LGBT people.
+Besides Identoba, Equality Movement (თანასწორობის მოძრაობა) is another Georgian LGBTQ advocacy group striving for equal human rights for LGBTQ people.

 On 12 May 2018, protests demanding drug liberalization started in Georgia following the police raids of nightclubs in Tbilisi.
 In response, fascist and conservative groups mobilized their supporters to quash the protests.
-The fascist and conservative groups also stated that they would not allow a planned pro-LGBT rally to be held on 17 May to mark the International Day Against Homophobia and Transphobia.
-As a result, LGBT activists decided to cancel their rally.
+The fascist and conservative groups also stated that they would not allow a planned pro-LGBTQ rally to be held on 17 May to mark the International Day Against Homophobia and Transphobia.
+As a result, LGBTQ activists decided to cancel their rally.